Nastel/tnt4j-streams/tnt4j-streams-servlet/samples/prometheus-servlet/README.md

 In general, configuration is same as for common TNT4-Streams logging except this config uses `${sys:catalina.base}/logs` dir to locate produced log files.

-Also note loggers are named to match stream configuration defined broadcasting sink ids: `ap` and `jkool` instead of `prod` and `qa`.
+Also note loggers are named to match stream configuration defined broadcasting sink ids: `ap` and `xray` instead of `prod` and `qa`.

 ### TNT4J

-In general, configuration is same as common TNT4-Streams TNT4J configuration except streams scope (`tnt4j-streams.properties` file) defines broadcasting sink ids `ap` and `jkool` to match sink target endpoint.
+In general, configuration is same as common TNT4-Streams TNT4J configuration except streams scope (`tnt4j-streams.properties` file) defines broadcasting sink ids `ap` and `xray` to match sink target endpoint.

 Individual TNT4J streams scope configuration is made in `tnt-data-source.xml` file section `<tnt4j-properties>`.